-- Design: The Black Prince compound can be used with road bikes from both SRAM and Shimano.
-It has been engineered for i.
+- Versatile use: The Black Prince compound can be used with road bikes from both SRAM and Shimano.
+Thanks to the low profile of these pads, they can be used on i.
 TT bikes, ii.
 Road bikes that come with brake calipers, iii.
-XC, iv.
+CX bikes , iv.
 Triathlon bikes, and v.
 Aero wheels that are very wide.

 - Performance: Black Prince pads are designed for more braking power.
 It does not create much heat, unlike the other compounds in the series.
-Braking is more linear, and throughout the brake range, we will have consistent braking power.
-It can minimize braking distance by 25 percent in wet weather.
-The Black Prince brake pads minimize the temperature at which the brake pads work at maximum efficiency by 40 percent.
+Braking is more linear, and throughout the brake range we will have consistent braking power.
+It is able to minimize braking distance by 25 percent in wet weather.
+The Black Prince brake pads minimises the temperature at which the brake pads work at maximum efficiency by 40 percent.

 - The soft rubber wears out quickly.